11/26/2024

 Gus Richard

-Yes, thanks for taking my question and congratulations on the strong results.
-Just going back to the AI and consumer cameras, you know, how much of an ASP uplift would that provide you guys as that capability rolls out?
+Yes, thanks for taking my question, and congratulations on the strong results.
+Just going back to the AI-infused consumer cameras, how much of an ASP uplift would that provide you guys as that capability rolls out?

 speaker